Dr. Michael Ryan, Executive Director WHO Health Emergencies Programme

 Covid-19 shows that the required expertise is available in Medical Scientists, but capacity and infrastructure are sadly lacking.
 There is an urgent need for more Medical Scientists working in hospitals, as all hospital laboratories face serious recruitment and retention challenges.

-For more information and registration – click here
+For information about this years competition and registration – Click Here

 Free Webinar: RCSI’s Annual Charter Meeting will take place virtually from Tuesday, 2 February to Saturday, 6 February 2021.
 Webinar videos available now (see below).